tudiiii/tudiiii/README.md

-# Welcome tudy's github ! ღ'ᴗ'ღ
+# Welcome tudy's hub ! ღ'ᴗ'ღ

 My name is sujin, a junior developer working in Seoul.